 Regardless of whether you’re looking for a new home or an investment opportunity, our specialist solicitors here at ET Law have the expertise and experience to help you make your first investment a sound one.

-We have offices in both Warrington and Manchester, so if you’re ready to get your foot onto the property ladder, be sure to get in touch and get a helping hand from our excellent team.
+We have offices in both Warrington and Manchester, so if you’re ready to get your foot onto the property ladder now that you’ve made the decision on whether you should buy a flat or a house, be sure to get in touch and get a helping hand from our excellent team.
 Fill in our contact form and we will be in touch promptly.

 If you’ve found the perfect flat or house, don’t forget to research the neighbourhood before purchasing the property.